Advertisement

 The Ugliness of the Monster:

-Additionally, the dusky setting and the ghostlike being are gothic elements that are used by the author to lift terror.
+Additionally, the dusky setting and the ghostlike being are gothic elements that are used by the author to liftoff terror.
 There is the gothic theme of viciousness which is overriding in the novel.
 In Frankenstein, the look of Monster is styled as ugly and awful.

 Existence of Darkness: